Mini-Split Installation & Repair in Snohomish, WA

 Refrigerant leaks won’t stop the unit from functioning immediately but they will leave it struggling to heat or cool each affected zone.
 Eventually, the refrigerant leak can also cause the unit’s coil to freeze up, leaving homeowners and their families without the temperature control systems they need.

 Bad Control Boards

-Reduced airflow can occur due to clogged air filters, broken fans, malfunctioning thermostats, dirty coils, or refrigerant leaks.
-It causes ice caps to form on the outdoor unit’s cooling coils, which can cause significant damage over time.
-Addressing the underlying problems behind the airflow issues quickly and efficiently is much more affordable than a complete coil replacement, so act immediately.
+Reduced airflow can occur due to clogged air filters, broken fans, malfunctioning thermostats, dirty coils or refrigerant leaks.
+It causes ice caps to form on the outdoor unit’s cooling coils which can cause significant damage over time.
+Addressing the underlying problems behind the airflow issues quickly and efficiently is much more affordable than a complete coil replacement, so it’s important to act immediately.

 Get Help Now

 Homeowners looking for ductless mini-split services can trust All Heating to get the job done right.
 We offer a variety of heating and cooling services including repairs, installations, maintenance, and more.
 Contact us to schedule service today.